amit-pandey-bigdata/BigData-SentimentAnalysis-StreamSets/README.md

 **Note: The pipeline shown below are different as i captured them before i made the final changes to the pipelines.i have added them here just to give an idea of monitoring and error of any pipeline**

-You can monitor running pipeline(comple pipeline or each pipeline step).
+You can monitor running pipeline(comple pipeline or each pipeline stage).

 ![p6](https://user-images.githubusercontent.com/12975741/55286620-98429180-53bb-11e9-9247-0d93b4cc5a9a.png)